Deleting CIs from a dataset by using the Delete activity

 Select a Namespace from the list.
 Only classes in the selected namespaces can participate in the activity.
 For more information, see Namespaces and reconciliation.

-Active - runs the delete activity when the reconciliation job runs.
+Active - Runs the activity when the reconciliation job runs.

-Inactive - Does not run the delete activity when the reconciliation job runs.
+Inactive - Does not run the activity when the reconciliation job runs.

 Continue on Error